Organizational Change: Do You Know All 5 Types?

-3. Personnel Change
+3. Personnel change

-4. Unplanned Change
+4. Unplanned change

-By setting basic organizational change strategies in place for these situations, organizations can minimize these unplanned risks and emerge as more adaptable and resilient.
+By setting basic organizational change strategies to prepare for these situations, organizations can minimize these unplanned risks and emerge more adaptable and resilient following robust agility training.

-5. Remedial Change
+5. Remedial change

 5 ways to ensure successful organizational change